 You can purchase a single travel cookbook, print (paperback or hardcover for most of the books) or kindle, or a yearly print subscription – four issues.

 You can also subscribe to the biweekly Simposio newsletter and get the regional cookbooks in your inbox, one little piece at a time.

-These books about Italy will catapult you into the cuisine, everyday life, and the best places in the peninsula.
+These books about Italy will catapult you into the cuisine, everyday life, and best places of the peninsula.

-The Simposio series aims to be a collection of unique and mindful travel and culture books preserving and disclosing Italy’s infinite heritage.
+The Simposio series aims to be more than a collection of Italian cookbooks but unique and mindful travel and culture books preserving and disclosing Italy’s infinite heritage.

-In the spirit of the slow travel philosophy, you will discover a selection of magical places: majestic art cities, tiny perched towns, wine regions, and unique coastal destinations.
+In the spirit of the slow travel philosophy, you will discover a selection of magical cities, regions, or areas: majestic art cities, tiny perched towns, wine regions, and unique coastal destinations.

 A YEAR OF ITALIAN FOOD, TRAVEL, AND CULTURE: SUBSCRIBE TO SIMPOSIO

 You can subscribe to the quarterly issues of Simposio if your delivery address is in the USA, UK, Italy, Spain, Germany, or France.